ACCP Geriatrics Group Travel Award to Help Pharm.D. Student Learn, Network with Specialists at Global Conference on Clinical Pharmacy

 A UH College of Pharmacy Pharm.D. student is aiming to expand her knowledge and professional network within the elder care environment and patient population, thanks to a travel award to attend a major clinical pharmacy meeting.

 Third-year Pharm.D. student Katie Rascon is looking forward to her second trip to the American College of Clinical Pharmacy (ACCP) Global Conference on Clinical Pharmacy, which is being held Oct.
 20-23 this year in Seattle, Wash.
-Rascon, who is the current president of the UHCOP Chapter of the Student College of Clinical Pharmacy, recently received one of two available travel awards from ACCP's Geriatric Practice and Research Network to offset her expenses for attending the meeting.
+Rascon, who is the current president of the UHCOP Chapter of the Student College of Clinical Pharmacy, recently received one of two available travel awards from ACCP's Geriatrics Practice and Research Network to offset her expenses for attending the meeting.

 Rascon said was interested in geriatric patient care long before entering pharmacy school, and has only intensified during her Pharm.D. education.